Railway Square road overbridge

-The Railway Square road overbridge is a heritage-listed road overbridge carrying George Street over the former Darling Harbour goods railway line at Railway Square in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+The Railway Square road overbridge is a heritage-listed road overbridge carrying George Street over the former Rozelle–Darling Harbour Goods Line at Railway Square in the Sydney central business district, Australia.

 History

+Beginnings of rail in New South Wales (1855)

 On 26 September 1855, the day of the opening of the first passenger rail line between Sydney and Parramatta, the direct goods line from the Sydney Yard to the Darling Harbour wharves and goods yard was also opened.
 As part of this line the tracks ran under Parramatta Road through a sandstone arched overbridge designed by the engineer William Randle.
 The day marked the beginning of the railway in colonial New South Wales, and represented its two main functions: transporting people and transporting goods.
 The interaction of the railway and the shipping at Darling Harbour was an important factor in expanding the available markets for agricultural and manufactured goods for both import and export trade.
 It allowed for goods to be brought from ever-further parts of NSW as the rail network expanded.
 These goods could then be loaded directly onto ships for intrastate, interstate and international markets.

-In 1854 the private company was taken over by the government, due largely to a lack of funds and increasing political pressure to complete the first sections as promised.
+In, 1854 the private company was taken over by the government, due largely to a lack of funds and increasing political pressure to complete the first sections as promised.

 The original sections of the overbridge at Railway Square are the oldest remaining pieces of railway infrastructure on the NSW system and the last large-scale (possibly only) pieces of infrastructure built by the Sydney Railway Company.
 The overbridge also remains as one of few tangible reminders of the original Sydney Station complex.

+Changes and adaptations (1940s–1990s)

 Aerial photographs from 1943 show that the goods line tunnel (it was becoming a tunnel as overbridges were added and extended) was open for a section in Railway Square between Lee Street and George Street South.
 This is still apparent on City of Sydney plans from 1955, but it has not been established when it was finally closed over (c.
 1970s).
 The double lines through the tunnel were gauntleted to deal with the lack of clearance when they were electrified in 1956.

 The most recent sections of the tunnel are concrete and were constructed c.
 1990s when the new Department of Immigration office tower was built in Lee Street.